 Founders are unprepared for the cost of commercial-grade furniture and equipment.
 While an Amazon desk is cheaper upfront, it pales in comparison to commercial furniture's durability and long-term employee/patient experience.

 Finally, and most critically, contingency planning is often insufficient.
 Especially in 0-to-1 efforts, changes are inevitable, whether from new insights during framing walk-throughs or inspector-required modifications that appear post-plan approval.
 These mid-stream changes are never inexpensive.
-You must have a healthy 10%-15% contingency budget to dip into when these changes inevitably arise.

 Launch & Ongoing Operations